 But perhaps most impressively is that we grow no less than 10 different cultivars on our little patch between heaven and earth.
 The region is famous for Pinot Noir and Chardonnay, but we also grow Sauvignon Blanc, Sangiovese, Shiraz, Merlot, Cabernet Franc, Petit Verdot, Semillon and Riesling.
 Come harvest season our team has their work cut out for them, because each of these beauties is treated with the individual love and care it deserves.

 Book your stay

 You can visit Babylon Farm

 The beautiful cottage on Babylon Farm is ready for your visit.
 It is perfect for a family or a couple’s getaway.
 Sit back with a good book while taking in the spectacular views of the vineyards and Babylon’s Tower Mountain.
-Or, explore a few of the wine estates of the Heme-en-Aarde Valley every day.
+Or, explore a few of the wine estates of the Hemel-en-Aarde Valley every day.
 (There are quite a few, so take it slow!)
-We guarantee you will come away refreshed and revitalised.
-The self-catering cottage can accommodate up to 7 guests in its three beautiful bedrooms, each with their own on-suite bathroom.
+We guarantee you will leave refreshed and revitalised.
+The self-catering cottage can accommodate up to 7 guests in its three beautiful bedrooms, each with their own on suite bathroom.

 Visit the Country Escapes website to book your stay.

 Christo Kotze joined the La Vierge team as an assistant winemaker back in 2017.
 But his winemaking story took a long and winding meander through many vineyards before he ended up here.
 After attaining his degree from Stellenbosch University he completed his first harvest at Rust en Vrede and from there onwards to Rustenburg Wines.
 Yet, adventure called this wide-eyed wanderer and he exchanged biltong and braai culture to gain experience in vineyards both in Australia and the USA.
 These experiences not only taught him invaluable lessons, but cemented his own winemaking philosophy.